How do I get started in aerial photography?

 In 2014 my image Life and Death became one of the first drone images in the world to win a major photography award, taking out International Landscape Photo of the Year.

 As drone technology improved so did the camera technology, a parallel development which made obtaining decent set up more affordable and accessible.

 You can get great images from drones, however it is worth noting that the in-built cameras don’t deliver high-res images.
 The files are very difficult to upscale to a large print beyond 60 x 40cm without losing detail.
 So, whilst awesome to use to capture content for online mediums the camera isn’t suitable for professional photography.
-For this you’d need to step up to a heavy lift drone customised to hold a DSLR.
-Hopefully in the near future we’ll see a drone and integrated camera system that captures images beyond 30 megapixels.
+For this you’d need to step up to a heavy lift drone customised to hold a mirrorless camera.
+Hopefully in the near future we’ll see a DJI drone have an integrated camera system that captures images beyond 50 megapixels.
 This will give you the ability to create fine art prints at a professional level.

 It is imperative to familiarise yourself with the relevant rules and safety regulations from your local aviation authority.
 Within in Australia this is CASA.
 This will inform you of simple things such as where you can and cannot fly, safety distances etc. I have personally undertaken several UAV training courses which enable me to fly professionally.
 If you are looking to build a career in the field I highly recommend this as safety is everything.